Battle of the Barrier Forts: Battle

-Now a force of one steam frigate the (San Jacinto), and two sloops-of-war, the naval squadron under James Armstrong made their way up the Pearl River and launched an attack on Canton's coastal forts.
-USS Portsmouth closed in on the nearest of the four citadels and fired the initial salvo on November 16.
+Leaving the San Jacinto whose draft prevented it to sail upstream, the naval squadron under James Armstrong made its way up the Pearl River and launched an attack on Canton's coastal forts. having been grounded, USS Portsmouth closed in alone on the citadels and fired the initial salvo on November 16.

-For two hours her bombardment continued until the Chinese batteries were silenced.
 After this first engagement, Chinese and American officials decided to try to settle the matter diplomatically.
-This failed and on November 20, Commodore Armstrong ordered his ships to fire again on two more of the Chinese forts.
+This failed and on November 20, Commodore Armstrong ordered his ships to attack the two nearest Chinese forts.

 This bombardment lasted until the Chinese batteries weakened slightly, after which the Levant, commanded by William N. Smith, received 22 cannonball shots in her sails, rigging, and hull.
 Under cover of their ships' fire, a storming party of 287 troops led by Foote landed unopposed.
 Spearheading this force were about 50 marines under Captain John D. Simms and a small detachment of sailors.
-They quickly captured the first enemy fort, then used its 53 guns to attack and capture the second fort.

-When taking the second position, the Chinese launched several counterattacks with some 3,000 Qing Army soldiers from Canton.
-In a few more days of intense combat until the 24 November the U.S. force, with help from the blockade, pushed back the attacking Chinese army, killing and wounding dozens of the attackers, capturing two more forts and spiking 176 enemy guns.
+They quickly captured the first enemy fort, then repulsed several Chinese counter attacks some 3,000 Qing Army soldiers from Canton strong.
+In a few more days of intense combat until the 22 November the U.S. force, with help from the blockade, pushed back the attacking Chinese army, killing and wounding dozens of the attackers, capturing three more forts and spiking 176 enemy guns.

 Chinese casualties were an estimated 250 to 500 killed or wounded.
 The Americans land forces sustained seven killed and 22 wounded.
 USS Levant suffered one killed and six wounded in her exchange with the Pearl River Forts.
 Portsmouth was hit 18 times and the Levant 22 times, but neither was seriously damaged.